 The legal situation has changed somewhat in recent years

 It’s no secret that, once upon a time, car insurance companies used gender as a factor in determining a person’s car insurance premium.
-There are a few theories as to why this was allowed to happen, with the main one being fairly simple: women supposedly get in fewer accidents, and therefore cost insurance brokers less money.
+There are a few theories as to why this was allowed to happen, with the main one being fairly simple: women supposedly get in fewer accidents, and therefore the compensation for an auto accident injury would be lesser and cost insurance brokers less money.

 When we apply this concept to business car insurance, it may seem likely that a woman would also get cheaper deals where their business vehicle is concerned.
 As company cars tend to cover more miles and drive on unfamiliar roads, the likelihood of accidents occurring is increased, and therefore so is the premium.

 However, things changed back in the early 2010s when the European Court of Justice began enforcing legislation that stopped insurance companies from judging the price of their premiums based on gender.
 Now, if a man and a woman filled out an application identically – minus the mention of gender – the quote would be the same.

 In practice, though, it seems that many men do still end up paying more for their car insurance than women.
 However, this might be attributable to such factors as men being likelier than women to drive to work, and many traditionally male-dominated jobs – such as labourers, painters and security guards – being perceived as a higher risk by insurers.